ornlneutronimaging/BraggEdge/README.md

 # Tests
 to run the tests
-> nosetests -v --rednose --with-coverage
+> nosetests -v --rednose --with-coverage --cover-package=python.neutronbraggedge --cover-html

 # Documentation
 to build the documentation